Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

 \subsection{Three-Dimensional Motion Tracking and Surface Reconstruction using Cooperative Multi-View Tracking}

-Using the camera calibration, we used COLMAP \cite{Schoenberger2016mvs} to produce raw, static 3D reconstructions of the heart for each frame over time.
-A frame corresponds to a set of video images acquired at the same time by the different cameras.
-The static reconstructions were performed independently from each other frame-by-frame over the sequence of frames, producing a sequence of unique, uncorrelated raw meshes with different numbers of vertices and topologies.
-Visually, these meshes reflect the motion of the heart when texturized, but they cannot be used to measure action potential waves or strain.
+Using the camera calibration, we used COLMAP \cite{Schoenberger2016mvs} to produce raw, static 3D reconstructions of the heart for each frame over time, see Fig.~\ref{fig:Fig2}A).
+A frame corresponds to a set of video images acquired at the same time by the different cameras, see Fig.~\ref{fig:SupplementDepthMaps}A).
+Using the 3D surface reconstructions, it is possible to create depth-maps, as shown in Fig.~\ref{fig:SupplementDepthMaps}B).
+The static reconstructions were performed independently from each other frame-by-frame over the sequence of frames, producing a sequence of unique, uncorrelated raw meshes with different numbers of vertices and polygon faces, see also Supplementary Video \ref{video:SV3}.
+Visually, these meshes reflect the motion of the heart when texturized, but they cannot be used to measure action potential waves or strain as the numbers of vertices and faces fluctuate over time.
+The topology of each mesh is different and the vertices and faces are uncorrelated over time across meshes.